 3. Fabrics.
 This is the last piece of the trend puzzle.
 To create the fluid look, the fabrics must be soft yet heavy enough to hang and drape.
 That means you want to look for treated wools, silks and blends of the two.
 Avoid anything stiff and rigid like cotton and canvas, especially if you opt for pleats.
 The idea is that the fabrics fall and flow effortless like water.

 As the temperatures start to rise this trend will keep you cool and airy, which is perfect for summer in the South.
 It also works great for all generations and seems ideal for everyone who wants luxury and comfort.

-Click on the images below to learn more about the outfit.
+Click here or on the images below to learn more about the outfit.

 I am always curious to hear from you and what you see in the workplace.
 Send your questions, comments and pet peeves to Brian@BrianMaynor.com.
 Also find each of these storyboards athttp://brianmaynor.polyvore.com with links to purchase each item.